Lake Heron Station

 Philip: "Out in the mountains it’s very free-range and wild.
 In New Zealand, we don’t have foxes or predators for the sheep.
 Pretty much all they have to worry about is making sure they eat enough.
 When you see the young sheep running around and skipping and jumping – they are fit, they move freely.
 That’s when you know they are happy and healthy."

-What’s good for the sheep is good for the fibre
+What’s good for the sheep is good for the fiber

 Philip: "We are focused on growing great merino wool and looking after our animals.
 We’re regularly audited as part of the ZQ merino programme, which has stringent requirements for looking after the animals.
 The better we do by the sheep while they’re young, the more productive they are as adults.
 It means we grow more wool, with consistent length, free from fault and breaks."